Korra Obidi

-Background and education
+Early life and education

-She is from the Ogboli clan of Oshimili North in Delta State.
+Obidi is from Igbuzo (Ibusa) in Delta State, South-South Nigeria.
 She was born into a family of three girls and a boy.
 Her mother is deceased.
-Her family attended Deeper Christian Life Ministry and so she hid her passion for dancing from them while growing up.
+She was brought up in a deeply religious and conservative Christian family that attended Deeper Christian Life Ministry, which made her hide her passion for dancing from her parents while growing up.

 Career

 Dance

 She was the recipient of an AFRIMMA nomination for the Best Dancer in 2017.
 She performed in the Basketball Africa League 2017/2018 season.
 She was a contestant in the 2019 edition of the American talent show So You Think You Can Dance while heavily pregnant.

 She started her dance career in 2007, featuring in a song by Nigerian female rapper Sasha P.

 Film

 Obidi was a child star in Nigerian Nollywood movies in the late 2000s.
 After a hiatus, she returned in 2022 as one of the cast of the Nollywood movie, What If.
 The movie also starred Alexx Ekubo, Bolanle Ninalowo, Mercy Ima Macjoe and Patience Ozokwor.
 She also featured in TV series Another Ordinary Day; The Flatmates; Lumba Boys alongside Francis Duru; and movie Saro, the musical.